SigmaNight/basiliskLLM/README.md

 ## 🌍 Translations

-This project welcomes translations.
-If you'd like to help translate the project into your language, you have two methods to choose from:
+We welcome and appreciate translations for this project.
+If you're interested in helping us translate the content into your language, you have two options:

-### using Crowdin (recommended)
+### Recommended: Use Crowdin

-You can contribute translations using the Crowdin platform.
-You must have a Crowdin account to contribute.
-Then visit the [BasiliskLLM Crowdin project](https://crowdin.com/project/basiliskllm) to get started.
-If your language is not listed, please open an issue to request it.
-To translate, you can use the Crowdin web interface or the Crowdin CLI.
+The preferred method is to use the Crowdin platform.
+To begin, ensure you have a Crowdin account and visit the [BasiliskLLM Crowdin project](https://crowdin.com/project/basiliskllm).
+If your language is not currently supported, please open an issue to request its addition.
+You can contribute translations via the Crowdin web interface or the Crowdin CLI.

-### using the `.pot` file
+### Alternative: Use the `.pot` File

-You can retrieve the `.pot` (Portable Object Template) file from the releases page and translate it using a text editor like [Poedit](https://poedit.net/).
+Alternatively, you can work with the `.pot` (Portable Object Template) file.
+Download it from the releases page and use a text editor such as [Poedit](https://poedit.net/) for translation.

-Alternatively, generate a `.pot` file from the source code with the following command:
+If you prefer, you can also generate a `.pot` file directly from the source code with the following command:

 ```shell
 python setup.py extract_messages